LaunchCodeEducation/lchs/src/chapters/html/semantic-html.rst

    </body>

 For this short file, we can count the number of opening ``<div>`` tags to identify the number of sections.
-However, figuring out what each of the sections does is more difficult.
-Maybe the ``<div>`` element on line 13 is a figure caption for the ``img``?
-We would need to interpret the content inside that element, or look at the final page in a browser, before we could say for sure.
+However, figuring out what each section does is more difficult.
+Is the ``<div>`` element on line 13 a figure caption for the ``img``?
+Before we could say for sure, we would need to examine the content inside that element, or look at the final page in a browser.

-If we wrote the sample code above, we would want to include plenty of comments in the file to describe the purpose of each ``div`` element.
+For the sample code above, we would want to include plenty of comments in the file to describe the purpose of each ``div`` element.
 After all, once we move on to our next project, another programmer might need to update the code for this page.
 We must make sure they understand what we created.

 .. admonition:: Tip

-   Making code work is important, but so is making it easier for others to read.
+   Making code work is important, but so is making it easier for others to understand.
 Not every piece of code a programmer reads is something they wrote.

-Besides comments, recent versions of HTML include a way to use the tags themselves to describe the layout of a page.
+Besides comments, HTML also includes a way to use the tags themselves to describe the layout of a page.
 The code below builds exactly the same page as the first example.
-However, note how it helps answer the question *What does this section do?*
+However, note how it helps answer the question, *What does this section do?*

 .. sourcecode:: html
    :lineno-start: 6